-Data alamant Community

 Data element Comments

 Patient chart #

 Submitting hospital #

 Diagnosis code

 Diagnosis code ver.

 Topography code Applies to RCC's only

 Morphology code Applies to RCC's only

-Topography/Morphology code ver.
-Applies to RCC's only
+Topography/Morphology Applies to RCC's only

+code ver.

 Basis of diagnosis Applies to RCC's only

 Date of initial diagnosis Applies to RCC's only

+,

-Current definition: date of initial diagnosis by a physician for this disease.
-May be clinical or pathological, but should be chosen with the following priority listing: Date of 1st histology or cytology confirmation of malignancy (date specimen was taken) Date of admission to hospital, or 1st outpatient consultation
+Current definition: date of initial diagnosis by a physician for this

+disease.
+May be clinical or pathological, but should be chosen with

+the following priority listing:

+Date of 1 st histology or cytology confirmation of malignancy (date

+specimen was taken)

+Date of admission to hospital, or 1 st outpatient consultation

 Diagnosis hospital #

 Diagnosis hospital chart # Applies to RCC's only

-Patient postal code at The price to the obtains
+Patient postal code at

 diagnosis

-(Disease) Registration date Definition: date this disease was 1 st registered at this RCC and/or hospital for this patient (1) .
+(Disease) Registration date (1) Definition: date this disease was 1 st registered at this RCC and/or hospital for this patient (1) .

 (1) Please note that these definitions were provided for added clarity and do not reflect the current content found in Data Book which will be adjusted to match them at a later date.

 NOTE: Registration date is used to derive disease sequence number for sites who do not submit disease sequence numbers to ALR.
+This is a constant data element, and should remain the same throughout the entire episode of care for a given patient.

+Disease sequence # The second of th